SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 in a variety of other ways
 without changing its return type.

-This example highlights the way that opaque return types are like the reverse of a generic type.
+This example highlights the way that an opaque return type is like the reverse of a generic type.
 The code inside ``makeTrapezoid()`` can return any type it needs to, as long as that type conforms to the ``Shape`` protocol, like the calling code does for a generic function.